igorriti/igorriti/README.md

 ✨ I'm a full stack developer and software engineering student at UNCPBA, Argentina.
 🚀 I like to create apps and solve problems.
-💻 My preferred stack is MERN but I am also expanding my horizons with Next, Java, Postgresql and Go!
+💻 My preferred stack is MERN but I am also expanding my horizons with Next, Java, Postgresql and Python!
 <br>
 <br>
 <br>